Is Temu legit?

 What is Temu?

 Temu is an online retailer like many others: You can order online or via the Temu app and within a few weeks your products will arrive.
 Temu doesn’t seem to specialize much.
 It offers all kinds of products, from clothes, to pet toys, to electronics.
-The one thing Temu’s products have in common is that they’re cheap, much cheaper than any of its competitors.
+The one thing Temu’s products have in common is that they’re cheap(new window), much cheaper than any of its competitors.

 This is because Temu is less a store you buy things from, and more a broker that facilitates trade between Western consumers and Chinese factories.
 That also explains the longer delivery times compared to home-grown retailers; when you order on Temu, it’s coming all the way from the Middle Kingdom, not a fulfillment center down the road.